verrannt/deepdreaming-sounds-tensorflow/README.md

 ### Dataset

 We used the [UrbanSound8K dataset](https://serv.cusp.nyu.edu/projects/urbansounddataset/urbansound8k.html) compiled by NYU researchers Justin Salamon, Christopher Jacoby and Juan Pablo Bello that we slightly modified ourselves.
-A thorough description of the dataset and the modifications can be found in the [UrbanSound8K_README](./UrbanSound8K_modified/README.txt).

-The files in the dataset are provided in .wav format.
-When using the network, they will automatically be converted to spectograms before being fed into the network.
+In order to use the network, please download the modified version manually from Google Drive storage (link provided in the reference section) and save it in your local copy of this repository.
+After extraction (it's a .zip), you should see the folder *"UrbanSound8K_modified"* in the main directory, which contains the *README.txt* and *FREESOUNDCREDITS.txt* files as well as the *"audio"* directory, in which all the .wav-files reside in their respective class.
+All of our modifications are explained in the *README.txt*.

 ### File descriptions